KernFerm/Bubbles-Converter/readme.md

 ```
 ***(Make sure FFmpeg is installed and in your system PATH.)***

+## If you open the `Bubbles-Converter` folder.
+- Double-click the `launcher.bat` to run the application.

 ### 5. **Select Conversion Type**:

 - Use the drop‑down at the top of the window to choose Video, Image, or Audio. 🎚️